Jeiwan/uniswapv3-book/src/milestone_2/tick-bitmap-index.md

 And that's it!

-As you can see, `nextInitializedTickWithinOneWord` doesn't find the exact tick if it's far away–it's scope of search is current or next tick's word.
+As you can see, `nextInitializedTickWithinOneWord` doesn't find the exact tick if it's far away–its scope of search is current or next tick's word.
 Indeed, we don't want to iterate over the infinite bitmap index.